bledden/Corch/docs/streaming/STREAMING_CONSENSUS_IMPLEMENTATION.md

 ```
 $ facilitair collaborate "Build REST API with auth"

-🔍 No cached solution found
+Reviewer No cached solution found
-🚀 Starting collaborative session...
+[START] Starting collaborative session...

 [Real-time debate as shown in Phase 1]

-💾 Solution cached for future use
+[MEMORY] Solution cached for future use
 ```

 ---